aahill/quickstart-templates/template-quickstart-java.md

 <!--
     Include code snippets and short descriptions for each task you list in the the bulleted list.
 Briefly explain each operation, but include enough clarity to explain complex or otherwise tricky operations.

-    Include links to the service's reference content when introducing a class for the first time -->
+    Include links to the service's reference content when introducing a class for the first time, when possible.

+-->

 These code snippets show you how to do the following tasks with the [Product Name] client library for Java: